 Abrasive cleanliness refers to the amount of “superfines” present in the abrasive.
 BARTON uses a measurement called “suspended solids,” as well as a multiscreen filtering method, to clean our products of non-garnet materials and dust-causing superfines.

-How to find the best garnet abrasive for your waterjet cutting application
+How to find the best abrasive for your waterjet cutting application

-The best way to find the right garnet abrasive for your application is to work with your BARTON representative.
+The best way to find the best abrasive for waterjet cutting is to work with your BARTON representative.
 Describe the type of material you intend to cut.
 How thick is it?
 What edge quality and surface finish do you need?
 How many pieces do you need to produce in normal shift?
 Answers to these questions will help determine the best type and grade of garnet for your waterjet cutting application.